 Let $\sA$ be an exact category in which the functors of infinite direct sum are everywhere defined and exact.
+A complex in $\sA$ is said to be \emph{coacyclic} if it belongs to the minimal triangulated subcategory of the homotopy category $\Hot(\sA)$ containing the totalizations of short exact sequences of complexes in $\sA$ and closed under infinite direct sums.
+The \emph{coderived category} $\sD^\co(\sA)$ is defined as the Verdier quotient category of $\Hot(\sA)$ by the thick subcategory of coacyclic complexes (see~\cite[Section~2.1]{Psemi}, \cite[Section~A.1]{Pcosh}, or~\cite[Appendix~A]{Pmgm}).

-We refer to~\cite[Section~2.1]{Psemi}, \cite[Section~A.1]{Pcosh}, or~\cite[Appendix~A]{Pmgm} for the definition of the \emph{coderived category} $\sD^\co(\sA)$.
-A triangulated category $\sD'$ is called a \emph{pseudo-coderived} category of $\sA$ if triangulated Verdier quotient functors $\sD^\co(\sA)\rarrow\sD'\rarrow\sD(\sA)$ are given forming a commutative triangle with the canonical Verdier quotient functor $\sD^\co(\sA)\rarrow\sD(\sA)$ between the coderived and the conventional unbounded derived category of the exact category~$\sA$.
+The conventional unbounded derived category $\sD(\sA)$ is naturally a quotient category of $\sD^\co(\sA)$.
+A triangulated category $\sD'$ is called a \emph{pseudo-coderived} category of $\sA$ if triangulated Verdier quotient functors $\sD^\co(\sA)\rarrow\sD'\rarrow\sD(\sA)$ are given forming a commutative triangle with the canonical Verdier quotient functor $\sD^\co(\sA)\rarrow\sD(\sA)$ between the coderived and the conventional derived category of the exact category~$\sA$.

 Let $\sE\subset\sA$ be a coresolving subcategory closed under infinite direct sums.
 According to the dual version of~\cite[Proposition~A.3.1(b)]{Pcosh} (formulated explicitly in~\cite[Proposition~2.1]{Pfp}), the triangulated functor between the coderived categories $\sD^\co(\sE)\rarrow\sD^\co(\sA)$ induced by the direct sum-preserving embedding of exact categories $\sE\rarrow\sA$ is an equivalence of triangulated categories.
 From the commutative diagram of triangulated functors